tetrahedronix/essential-script/README.md

 ### Known issue

-* This plugin has known conflit with JetPack Embedded Shortcode.
+* This plugin has known conflict with JetPack Embedded Shortcode.
 You need to disable Embedded Shortcode if you want to use Essential Script and JetPack together ( See also: [Jetpack Shortcode Embeds](https://jetpack.com/support/shortcode-embeds/) ).

 ### TODO
 - [x] Support for Widgets API.